Sevdaliza

 Sevda Alizadeh (سِودا علیزاده; born 1 September 1987), known professionally as Sevdaliza, is an Iranian-Dutch singer, songwriter, record producer, visual artist, and director.
 In 2015, she released two EPs, The Suspended Kid and Children of Silk.
-While her music is typically in English, she released her first Persian-language song, "Bebin", in early 2017 in protest of Executive Order 13769.
+While she sings mostly in English, she released her first Persian-language song, "Bebin", in early 2017 in protest of Executive Order 13769.
 Her debut album, ISON, was published on 26 April 2017 via her record label, Twisted Elegance.
 In 2018, she released a third EP, The Calling, followed by her second studio album, Shabrang, in 2020.